 We are an organisation that is continually reviewing the way we work in order to provide a better service and to help us do this we review our performance on a monthly basis.

 All of our staff who have a direct involvement with Family Court cases are qualified, experienced social workers, who want to improve the lives of children in Wales.
 They are all registered with Social Care Wales.

 To find out more about our training programme visit the Our staff page.

 Care Inspectorate Wales (CIW)

 CIW is responsible for inspecting social care and social services across Wales to make sure the services provide the highest standard of service to children and families in Wales.

-CIW’s most recent inspection of Cafcass Cymru was in November 2018.
+CIW's most recent assurance check of Cafcass Cymru was in June 2022.

 What you can expect from us